 Reason 2.
 Widget Support

 Widget support is another big reason apps may be prevented from running on the SD card.
-If an app is installed on the SD card, the widgets from that app become unavailable to select once the device is mounted.
+If an app is installed on the SD card, the widgets from that app become unavailable to select in certain versions of Android once the device is mounted.
 The device must be restarted for the widgets from the app to show up as an option again.

 Reason 3.
 Syncing, Service, or Account Interface